George Holden (professor)

-George Walker Holden is a professor and developmental psychologist working at the Southern Methodist University, where he was the former Chair of the Psychology Department.
+George Walker Holden is professor emeritus and a developmental psychologist who worked at the Southern Methodist University, where he was the former Chair of the Psychology Department.
+Prior to that he was professor at the University of Texas at Austin.
 Holden is the co-founder of the U.S. Alliance to End the Hitting of Children and the author of several books on the subject of child development.
+He is the father of three children and grandfather of five.

 Early life

 George Holden's father was Reuben A. Holden, who was an administrator at Yale University and later become President of Warren Wilson College in Asheville, North Carolina.
 He received his BA from Yale University and his MA and PhD in psychology from the University of North Carolina at Chapel Hill.